LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 Features to note:

 - **Green CheckMark**: Present when code passes all
 - **Red X**: Present when code has not passed tests.
-See Student 1 in image above.
-- Click on student's name to see their code.
+- Click on student's commits to see their code.
 - Can create a PR to provide feedback on specific lines.
 - Student will also see the green checkmark or red x when they submit graded assignments.

 ## **Warning** Do Not Edit Assignment